lionell/pollard/README.md

 [![Build Status](https://travis-ci.org/lionell/pollard.svg?branch=master)](https://travis-ci.org/lionell/pollard)

 Implementation of Pollard's Rho algorithm in Go.
-It also contains sequential implementation in Python(see `rho.py`).
+Also check out smart-contract for Ethereum written in Solidity(see `ethereum/contracts/Rho.sol`) and sequential Python implementation(see `rho.py`).

 ## How it works